l-manoj/core-webapis/README.md

  Each container is like a virtual OS but all share single kernal on host
 ###### Namespaces manage isolation
 Below are linux namespaces
-Process Id (pid)
+- Process Id (pid)
-Network (net)
+- Network (net)
-Filesytem/mount (mnt)
+- Filesytem/mount (mnt)
-Inter-proc comms (ipc)
+- Inter-proc comms (ipc)
-UTS (uts)
+- UTS (uts)
-User (user)
+- User (user)

-pid namepace gives each container its own isolated process tree completed with its own pid 1
+- pid namepace gives each container its own isolated process tree completed with its own pid 1
-net namepace gives each container its own isolated network stack like ips, routing tables, etc
+- net namepace gives each container its own isolated network stack like ips, routing tables, etc
-net namepace gives each container its own isolated root file system(ie. C: for windows and / for linux)
+- mnt namepace gives each container its own isolated root file system(ie. C: for windows and / for linux)
-ipc namepace lets all processess in a single container access shared memory but blocks everything from outside
+- ipc namepace lets all processess in a single container access shared memory but blocks everything from outside
-uts namepace gives each container its own hostname
+- uts namepace gives each container its own hostname
-user namespace lets map accounts from inside of the container to different users on the host
+- user namespace lets map accounts from inside of the container to different users on the host
 ###### Each container is an organized collection of pid, net, mnt, ipc, uts and user
 ###### Control groups set limits on the system resources(cgroups in linux and job objects in windows).
 The idea is to group processes and impose limits